 Fallback at dams was not observed directly, but rather was inferred by the remainder of the detection history.
 Due to detection efficiency in fallback routes being less than one, but also not estimable, these are lower bound estimates of fallback.
 Many natal origins had high proportions of individuals falling back over at least one dam.
-More than 20% of John Day River Steelhead, Umatilla River Steelhead, and Entiat River Steelhead, had at least one known fallback event.
+More than 20% of John Day River Steelhead, Umatilla River Steelhead, and Entiat River Steelhead had at least one known fallback event.
 By dam, McNary Dam had the highest number of fish observed to fall back over it (2,480), followed by Lower Granite Dam (1,440), Ice Harbor Dam (1,184), and Bonneville Dam (1,148).

 Final population distribution probability

+The final population distribution was extracted from model output for migrants from each natal origin, conditional on passing Bonneville Dam as an adult.
+The final population distribution probabilities are adjusted for detection efficiency to the extend that detection efficiency could be estimated; inadequate detection opportunities in some tributaries resulted in negative bias of unknown size on distribution probabilities for those tributaries.
+Results are presented below categorized by ESU.

 Middle Columbia River Steelhead